 DuBrin define policies as “… general guidelines to follow when making decisions and taking action” [DuBrin 2016].
 Some policies are written, some are unwritten.
 Some have names or identifiers, some don’t.
 For organizations seeking to gain control of technical debt, written policies are probably a good idea, for two reasons:

 - Many people affected by technical debt policies are probably unfamiliar with the technical debt concept.
 A written policy is more likely to be communicated uniformly to everyone.

-- The effort spent devising a written policy is likely to surface ambiguities, confusions, and varying needs.
+- The effort spent devising a written policy is likely to surface ambiguities, confusions, and differing needs.
+That’s one of the benefits of devising written policies.
 Resolving these issues during the policy formation process is better for the organization than resolving them during the deployment process.

 A useful policy is clear.
-It uses terminology that is simple and well defined.
+It uses terminology that’s simple and well defined.